janaiscoding/JanaIsCoding/README.md

 ## ⚙️ Current projects
-- WebDesign project: My Portfolio Website
+- Design & development project: My Portfolio Website
 - The Odin Project

 ## 💬 Love to talk about